 This year there were six schools participating: GMS (Raleigh, NC), Overbrook School for the Blind (Philadelphia, Pa.), Perkins School for the Blind (Watertown, Mass.), St. Joseph’s School for the Blind (Jersey City, NJ), and the Maryland School for the Blind (Baltimore, Md.).

-Used at the Elementarty to Middle School Graduation CeremonyUploaded 11 months ago
+Used at the Elementarty to Middle School Graduation CeremonyUploaded a year ago